 Action

-Tombstone is one of the most stylish Westerns ever put to screen.
+Tombstone is one of the most stylish Westerns ever put to film.
 It's a chronicle loosely based on the real-life incidents of the Gunfight at the O.K.
 Corral and the Earp Vendetta Ride.
-In the film Wyatt Earp and his brothers move to Tombstone, hoping to find a peaceful life.
+In the film, Wyatt Earp and his brothers move to the town of Tombstone, hoping to find a peaceful life.
 Their plans are disrupted when they have to fight for their right to hold property.
 This film went toe to toe with Kevin Costner's Wyatt Earp film, which was written, produced, and directed by Lawrence Kasdan.

 westworld